triciasawyer/Reading-notes-401/prep-work.md

 **What are 3 things I’ll start doing to “un-stick” myself whenever I get stuck on tough piece of code, logic, or feature?**
 -Google an example to get a refresher
 -Take a 5 minute break to have a fresh set of eyes

+### Things I want to know more about

+Practice in the Terminal: I want to know more about the commands and be able to just know them by heart to be able to use them confidently.

+The Growth Mindset: I want to know more about being able to grow mentally so I can better myself whether that be for work or just growing as a person in general.